parse-community/docs/_includes/ios/objects.md

 ### Retrieving Objects from the Local Datastore

 Storing an object is only useful if you can get it back out.
-To get the data for a specific object, you can use a `%{ParseQuery}` just like you would while on the network, but using the `fromLocalDatastore` method to tell it where to get the data.
+To get the data for a specific object, you can use a `PFQuery` just like you would while on the network, but using the `fromLocalDatastore` method to tell it where to get the data.

 ```objc
 PFQuery *query = [PFQuery queryWithClassName:@"GameScore"];